solatis/leonmergen/_posts/2015-03-21-on-the-state-of-cryptography-in-haskell.markdown

 And just to raise the level of tinfoil-hatness we have going on here, I am going to leave this here: [RSA]() is a popular (the only?)
 Haskell implementation of the RSA assymetric encryption algorithm.
 It is a widely used public/private keypair encryption algorithm.

-Other than the fact that it relies on the RdRand instruction through the `entropy` package, the developer of the RSA package is [Galois, Inc](http://galois.com/) is a [known military contractor](http://www.defense.gov/contracts/contract.aspx?contractid=5076); they help the government on cyber warfare projects.
+Other than the fact that it relies on the RdRand instruction through the `entropy` package, the developer of the RSA package is [Galois, Inc](http://galois.com/), a [known military contractor](http://www.defense.gov/contracts/contract.aspx?contractid=5076); they help the government on cyber warfare projects.
 So the developer of the implementation of the most widely used assymetric encryption algorithm, which relies on a library that uses RdRand solely as the source of random data, helps the US defense in cyber warfare.
 Draw your own conclusions.

 ###### OpenSSL